 - Speed: Slow = thick.
 Fast = thin.

-- Blending: Transparent, with the exception of white and black.
+- Blending: Transparent, except white and black colors.

 - Sensitivity: Soft = thin.
 Hard = thick.